-- 1. to develop participants' knowledge of error, risk and safety in healthcare - 2. to advance participants' practical skills to drive safety and quality improvement in the acute hospital setting - 3. to develop participants' interpersonal and non technical skills to support safe and effective patient care and - 4. to develop participants' skills to conduct high quality patient safety research in healthcare.
+- 1. to develop participants' knowledge of error, risk and safety in healthcare - 2. to advance participants' practical skills to drive safety and quality improvement in the acute hospital setting - 3. to develop participants' interpersonal and non-technical skills to support safe and effective patient care and - 4. to develop participants' skills to conduct high quality patient safety research in healthcare.

-Participants may choose to sign up for a PG Diploma or an MSc. in Human Factors in Patient Safety.
+Participants may choose to sign up for our online PG Diploma and progress onto our MSc. in Human Factors in Patient Safety in year two.

 The PG Diploma is delivered in year one and involves five modules worth 60 credits.

-The MSc is offered in year two and involves the completion of the research dissertation worth a further 30 credits.
+The MSc. is offered in year two (optional for candidates who want to progress) and involves the completion of the research dissertation worth a further 30 credits.

-This is a part-time programme, designed to suit the busy schedules of health professionals working full-time.
-Courses are delivered using blended learning with online synchronious and asynchronious teaching.
+This is an online part-time programme, designed to suit the busy schedules of health professionals working full-time.
+Courses are delivered using online synchronious and asynchronious teaching.

-There are six modules of study: five taught modules which are delivered by experts in human factors in patient safety.
+There are six modules of study: five taught modules which are delivered by experts in Human Factors in Patient Safety.
 The sixth module - Advanced Research Methods and Dissertation involves an individual research or quality improvement project written as a submission ready research article.